sdawadi07/sdawadi07.github.io/README.md

 # Swastika Dawadi — Personal Portfolio

-Personal portfolio website for Swastika Dawadi, Computer Science senior at the University of New Mexico.
+This is a personal portfolio website for Swastika Dawadi, Computer Science senior at the University of New Mexico.

 ## What it covers